wjzhengsh/blockchain/howto/ibp-v2-troubleshooting.md

 The node status in the tile for the peer or orderer node is yellow, meaning the status of the node cannot be detected.
 Ideally, when you hover over any node, the node status should be `Running`.
 {: tsSymptoms}

 This condition only occurs on peer and orderer nodes that were *imported* to the console and the health checker cannot run against the node.
 This status happens because an `operations_url` was not specified when the node was imported.
 An operations url is required for the node health checker to run.
-The node itself is likely `Running`, but because the operations url was not specified, it's status cannot be determined.
+The node itself is likely `Running`, but because the operations url was not specified, its status cannot be determined.
 {: tsCauses}

 You can resolve this problem by performing the following steps: